elastisys/hakube-installer/infra-providers/aws/README.md

     in the cluster definition.
   - `worker_private_ips`: needs to be set in the `privateIP` field for each worker in the cluster definition.
-  - `master_loadbalancer_fqdn`: needs to be set in the `masterLoadBalancerFQDN` field in the cluster definition.
+  - `master_loadbalancer_fqdn`: needs to be set in the `masterLoadBalancerAddress` field in the cluster definition.

 ### Install Kubernetes
 Once all VMs have booted, it is time to run the installer (refer to